olivierfriard/boris_docs/index.rst

 * field #1: event type (point or state)
 * field #2: key
-* field #3: code
+* field #3: code (must be unique)
 * field #4: description (optional)

 All fields after the 4th will be ignored.

-BORIS will ask to select a JWatcher file (.gdf) and whether imported behaviors should replace or be appended to the **Ethogram** table.
+BORIS will ask to select a plain text file (.gdf) and whether imported behaviors should replace or be appended to the **Ethogram** table.
-Behavior type and exclusion information for the behaviours imported from JWatcher have to be redefined.
+The missing information for the behaviours imported from text file have to be redefined.